samirumusa/SamirAtCentilyticsJavaPRT/README.md

 # SamirAtCentilyticsJavaPRT
-This repository is part of my learning activities at Centilytics as I learn JAVA and develop some key skill required to be successful at the Job.
+This repository is part of my learning activities at Centilytics as I learn JAVA and develop some key skills required to be successful at the Job.

-It would serve as refrence to some of the key concepts.
+It would serve as a reference to some of the key tasks we perform at the organisation.

 For example:
-I may use this repository to check a refrence on how to "Iterate over a collection" or how to "Sort Streams".
+I may use this repository to check a reference on how to "Iterate over a collection" or how to "Sort Streams".